 Linking Seattle to the World Through Trade

-Seattle-Tacoma International Airport is a critical trade resource for customers all over the world, offering daily non-stop service to 90 domestic and 25 international destinations.
-Sea-Tac consistently ranks in the Airports Council International (ACI) top 20 cargo airports in North America, and has experienced growth in trade volume during each of the past six years.
-Sea-Tac’s Pacific Northwest location makes it an ideal air gateway for cargo between Asia and North America.
-Sea-Tac also offers a similar flight time to major European air cargo hubs.
+Seattle-Tacoma International Airport (SEA) is a critical trade resource for customers all over the world, offering daily non-stop service to 90 domestic and 25 international destinations.
+SEA consistently ranks in the Airports Council International (ACI) top 20 cargo airports in North America, and has experienced growth in trade volume during each of the past six years.
+SEA's Pacific Northwest location makes it an ideal air gateway for cargo between Asia and North America.
+SEA also offers a similar flight time to major European air cargo hubs.
 The airport's sizeable and well-populated market catchment area in the Pacific Northwest is served by multiple nonstop all-cargo freighter services and offers significant belly cargo capacity on numerous nonstop wide-body passenger flights.
-Sea-Tac hosts a thriving domestic air cargo market including a growing e-commerce component, serviced by several integrator airlines, domestic all-cargo freighter services, and passenger airlines.
+SEA hosts a thriving domestic air cargo market including a growing e-commerce component, serviced by several integrator airlines, domestic all-cargo freighter services, and passenger airlines.